Interaction Evolved-Learned Cooperation

 Related Work (Closest by Axis)

-| Work | Closest axis to PPG | Main gap vs PPG |
+| Work | Closest axis to this simulation family | Main gap vs this simulation family |

 |---|---|---|

-| Claus and Boutilier (1998), The Dynamics of Reinforcement Learning in Cooperative Multiagent Systems | Foundational emergence of cooperation in MARL | Small, abstract cooperative games; no ecological population dynamics |
+Claus and Boutilier (1998), The Dynamics of Reinforcement Learning in Cooperative Multiagent Systems | Foundational emergence of cooperation in multi-agent reinforcement learning | Small, abstract cooperative games with no explicit generational inheritance of learning traits |

-| Eccles et al. (2019), Learning Reciprocity in Complex Sequential Social Dilemmas | Reciprocity under temporal and social complexity | No explicit ecological reproduction-selection loop |
+Eccles et al. (2019), Learning Reciprocity in Complex Sequential Social Dilemmas | Reciprocity under temporal and social complexity in learned agents | No explicit reproduction-selection loop over inherited social-learning parameters |

-| Leibo et al. (2021), Melting Pot | Broad evaluation of social behaviors in MARL | Evaluation suite rather than a single ecological cooperation model |
+- Leibo et al. (2021), Melting Pot for broad evaluation of social behaviors

 Summary